weaviate/weaviate-io/developers/weaviate/model-providers/cohere/embeddings.md

 ### Hybrid search

-When you perform a [hybrid search](../../search/hybrid.md), Weaviate converts the text query into an embedding using the specified model and performs a hybrid search to return the best scoring objects from the database.

-The query below returns the `n` best scoring objects from the database, set by `limit`.

 :::info What is a hybrid search?
 A hybrid search performs a vector search and a keyword (BM25) search, before [combining the results](../../search/hybrid.md#change-the-ranking-method) to return the best matching objects from the database.
 :::

+When you perform a [hybrid search](../../search/hybrid.md), Weaviate converts the text query into an embedding using the specified model returns the best scoring objects from the database.

+The query below returns the `n` best scoring objects from the database, set by `limit`.

 <Tabs groupId="languages">